The Tragic Muse of Modern Psychology: Christiana Morgan

 Years before she began drawing images for this test, she was taught by the Swiss psychoanalyst Dr. Carl Jung how to drop into the center of her body to examine the demons that lurked in her unconscious, and to draw them out, as visions.

-That means that Morgan’s interior pain and, by extension, Jung’s possessiveness and jealousy, and the narcissism of Morgan’s lover, the renowned psychologist Henry Murray, is the foundational centerpiece for these images that make up an iconic personality test.
+That means that Morgan’s interior pain and, by extension, Jung’s possessiveness and jealousy, and the narcissism of Morgan’s lover, the renowned psychologist Henry Murray, are the foundational centerpiece for these images that make up an iconic personality test.

 It begs the question: If people, flawed by nature, devise tests to uncover the flaws in others, can any measure truly be uncorrupted?